 For more information, here are answers to the questions we get most often.
 Please let us know if your question isn’t answered here!

 SocArXiv, open archive of the social sciences, is a partner of the nonprofit Center for Open Science (COS) and is housed at the University of Maryland.
 SocArXiv provides a free and publicly accessible platform for social scientists to upload working papers, pre-prints, published papers, data, and code.
 SocArXiv is dedicated to opening up social science, to reach more people more effectively, to improve research, and build the future of scholarly communication.
-Since the development of SocArXiv was first announced in July 2016, researchers have deposited more than 1600 papers.
+Since the development of SocArXiv was first announced in July 2016, researchers have deposited about 5000 papers.

 Historically, academic journal articles are published behind “paywalls,” which means only those who have a subscription (often through their university library) or the ability to pay can access and read them.
 Open access refers to the practice of making academic research publicly available for free, which means more people can access and read it.

 A preprint is generally considered to be “a manuscript draft that has not yet been subject to formal peer review, distributed to receive early feedback on research from peers” (Source: Open Research Glossary).
 Some people also refer to this as an “unrefereed preprint.”
 By another definition, “preprint” includes papers that have been accepted for publication in a scholarly journal, but not yet been “printed” (on paper or electronically).
 For example, when journals post accepted papers that have not yet been “published,” these may be called preprints as well.

 Although SocArXiv is part of the Open Science Framework Preprints service, we host research papers at a number of stages in the research process:

 - Working papers: Any draft of a paper that is ready to share with interested parties, but has not yet been peer reviewed.
 If you are sharing your work with a group of colleagues, a conference, or a journal, this may be the perfect time to widen the circle and post it on SocArXiv.